aidutt13/PixelGameEngine-Makefile/README.md

 # olcPixelGameEngine template project with Makefile

-A template project with compiling tooling for Linux Default compiler is `clang++`, feel free to change it
+A template project with compiling tooling for Linux.
+Default compiler is `clang++`, feel free to change it.

 ### Make procedures
 - `$ make clean` - Removes all build files